Chapter 14. Maps are Weapons

 --

-On May 7, 1954 the Viet Minh forces led by Ho Chi Minh and Vo Nguyen Giap defeated the French at the battle of Dien Bien Phu, the decisive moment that permanently expelled the French Empire from the region.
+Ho Chi Minh and Vo Nguyen Giap prepare to lead the Viet Minh against the French at Dien Bien Phu on May 7, 1954, the decisive moment that permanently expelled the French Empire from the region.

-Yet most organisations don’t have maps,[3] meaning many leaders are making moves blindly, leaping without looking.[4]
-Modern organisations are too complex for any leader to keep their entire business Landscape and all its moving parts in mind.
-Even if they could they still need a clear way to communicate intent to their team and, if you have any doubt as to how difficult this is, try to give someone instructions to a far away location, then compare how much easier this is to do with a map.
-The reason leaders in most walks of life use maps is that they increase situational awareness — the ability to seeing what’s going on around you and find options.
-It’s time business leaders caught up.
+Most organisations don’t use maps[3], leaving leaders to make decisions blindly, often leaping without looking[4].
+Yet, modern organisations are far too complex for any leader to have their entire business Landscape, and all its moving parts, in their heads.
+Even exceptional leaders, those who know the details and see the big picture clearly as well, need a clear way to communicate with others who lack this awareness.
+But this is harder than it seems.
+For example, try to give someone verbal directions to a place 100kms away — then compare how much easier this is with a map.
+That’s why we use maps in so many walks of life — they give us the ability to see what’s going on around us and find good options for action.
+It’s time the business world caught up.

 Six Characteristics of Maps

-A map, of course, is not the Landscape.
-But a reasonable map of a Landscape enables you to understand the current situation and where your options for action are.
+A map is not the Landscape, but a reasonable map helps you to understand the current situation more clearly and identify where your options for action are.
 This is because maps are:

 1. Visual